jaumecolom/android-stuff/README.md

 # android-stuff
-This repository contains some Android useful projects
+This repository contains some Android stuff to fix bugs or to improve our code.